getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/index.md

 - Display a readable stack trace with source code context in the stack frame for debugging
 - Suggest suspected commits and suitable developers to quickly resolve issues

-> **Note:**  We provided the source code for a sample REACT application to use along with this guide.
+> **Note:**  We provided the source code for a sample React application to use along with this guide.
 This allows us to streamline the steps required to getting the maximum value out of integrating Sentry into your development workflow.
 >
 > Alternatively, you can follow this guide as a reference and apply the relevant changes directly to your source code.